Almac Clinical Services Scoops National Training Award

-The award, which recognizes outstanding achievement and success through training and development, was presented at a gala ceremony last night in Belfast City Hall.
+The award, which recognises outstanding achievement and success through training and development, was presented at a gala ceremony last night in Belfast City Hall.

 Faced with increased competition from US companies, the company needed to expand its range of services to retain its place in the market and improve its European trade base.

 Almac Clinical Services offers a full range of services associated with the clinical trial process, including manufacturing, packaging, labelling and global distribution.
 Successful trials result in the licensing of superior new drugs which ultimately lead to improved healthcare solutions for patients.
 The company works with over 450 companies worldwide including all the market leaders in the pharmaceutical and biotech sectors.

 In 2004 senior managers agreed a plan to reposition Almac Clinical Services as a premier supplier of value added services in Europe.
 Central to this was a Drug Supply Management, (DSM), plan made up of a number of key projects.

 The strategy involved training over 300 employees and required an investment of £196,000.

 Zoë Young, Almac Clinical Services Learning and Development Officer, explained the strategy:

 “We wanted to achieve four main business goals including a new marketing strategy for DSM, a standard process capability across the group and to implement portal and people development.